google/highway/README.md

 `HWY_AFTER_NAMESPACE()`.
 Lambda functions currently require `HWY_ATTR` before their opening brace.

+Do not use namespace-scope nor `static` initializers for SIMD vectors because this can cause SIGILL when using runtime dispatch and the compiler chooses an initializer compiled for a target not supported by the current CPU.
+Instead, constants initialized via `Set` should generally be local (const) variables.

 The entry points into code using Highway differ slightly depending on whether they use static or dynamic dispatch.
 In both cases, we recommend that the top-level function receives one or more pointers to arrays, rather than